Juniper/healthbot-py-client/README.md

 # VERSIONS
-Healthbot versions upto 3.2.0 are supported by `https://github.com/Juniper/healthbot-py-client/releases/tag/v2.0.0` Healthbot/Paragon Insights 4.0.0 and above are supported by `https://github.com/Juniper/healthbot-py-client`
+Healthbot versions upto 3.2.0 are supported by `https://pypi.org/project/hbez/2.0.0/` Healthbot/Paragon Insights 4.0.0 and above will be supported by `https://pypi.org/project/hbez/4.0.0/` and above

 # LICENSE